To qualify for any of the following federal loans, students must first complete the FAFSA for the academic year.

 Direct Subsidized Loans are awarded to undergraduate students with unmet financial need as determined by subtracting the Expected Family Contribution (calculated by FAFSA) from the cost of education.
 The federal government pays the interest on Direct Subsidized Loans while the student is attending school at least half-time and during authorized deferment periods.

 The Federal Perkins Loan Program has been discontinued as of September 30th, 2017.
-Any Perkins Loans which had a first disbursement in the fall 2017 semester and disbursed before the program was discontinued will also disburse for the spring as long as the student remains eligible.
 Any Perkins Loans which were not disbursed on or before September 30th, 2017 have been cancelled and no additional Perkins Loans will be awarded.

 The interest rate on the Perkins Loan is fixed at 5.0 percent.
 Interest does not accrue until the loan enters repayment which is 9 months after a student drops below half-time enrollment or graduates.